jupyterlab/jupyterlab/docs/source/developer/extension_tutorial.rst

 Now return to your editor.
 Modify the imports at the top of the file to add a few more imports:

-TODO: when I did this next step, the webpack watch errored out.
-Instead, it should keep watching.

 .. code:: typescript

     import { ICommandPalette, MainAreaWidget } from '@jupyterlab/apputils';